GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     **MAP_ANNOT_MIN_ANGLE**
-        If the angle between the map boundary and the annotation baseline is less than this minimum value (in degrees), the annotation is not plotted (this may occur for certain oblique projections.)
+        If the angle between the map boundary and the annotation baseline is less than this minimum value (in degrees), the annotation is not plotted (this may occur for certain oblique projections).
 Give a value in the range [0,90] [default is **20**].

     **MAP_ANNOT_MIN_SPACING**
-        If an annotation would be plotted less than this minimum distance from its closest neighbor, the annotation is not plotted (this may occur for certain oblique or polar projections.) [default is :doc:`theme dependent <theme-settings>`].
+        If an annotation would be plotted less than this minimum distance from its closest neighbor, the annotation is not plotted (this may occur for certain oblique or polar projections) [default is :doc:`theme dependent <theme-settings>`].
 Choose **auto** for
         :ref:`automatic scaling with plot size <auto-scaling>`.